mevasude/ebpf-short-lived-processes-data-extraction/README.md

 # ebpf-short-lived-processes-data-extraction
 # eBPF Short-Lived Processes Data Extraction on Linux for Security Threat Analysis

 This project provides a working solution for extracting data on short-lived processes using eBPF on Linux, aimed at enhancing security threat analysis.
+More details in the paper [here](Short_Lived_Process_eBPF.pdf)

 ## Installation